 - You cannot buy life insurance through regular channels because of the medical exam.
 Credit life insurance will not require a medical exam, so it may be a worthwhile option for people in poor health.

-- If you cannot qualify for enough life insurance to cover debts that you may leave behind.
+- If you cannot qualify for enough life insurance to cover outstanding debts that you may leave behind.
 Credit life insurance will help you cover the debts so that your loved ones will not be responsible for them.

 Credit life insurance and taxes

 If you or your spouse were to pass away while holding a credit life insurance policy, the survivor would not be obligated to pay any taxes on the policy payout that covers the insured debt.
 For example, if a couple has a credit life policy on their home loan, and one of them passes away, the policy will remove their obligation to pay further on that loan.
 This process will not require them to pay any taxes on the policy payout that covers the insured debt.

 Alternatives to credit life insurance

 Credit life insurance is not the only option for insuring your debts in the event of an untimely death.
 People who do not want to obtain credit life insurance might want to consider one of these alternatives:

 Term life insurance

 Term life insurance might be a good option for those who only want coverage for a limited timeframe and who have debt that must be paid off if something were to happen to them.
 Term life insurance is commonly offered in 5, 10 and 15 year terms, but may be offered for longer terms, such as 20 or 30 years.
 A term life insurance policy is generally less expensive than a credit life policy and you can select a beneficiary of your choosing.

 If you can cover your debt with money in an existing savings or investment account, your lender may not require credit life insurance.
 Ask your lender if this is an option for you.
 Keep in mind, however, that if you dip into that account for other purposes and the balance drops below the amount you need to cover that loan, your estate may still be responsible for the loan balance if you pass away.